Navid200/xDrip/docs/Nightscout/ConnectionFailed.md

 That will be an expected error after a reboot.
 But, you may even experience the error unexpectedly.
-In that case, wait 30 seconds;  then, click on retry to reconnect;  then, you can retry what led to the disconnect.
+In that case, wait 30 seconds;  then, click on retry to reconnect;  then, reboot the server.
+Now, you will experience the same erro.
+But, this time it is expected.
+Now, when you bring up the terminal again, you can retry what led to the original disconnect.